 David joined the national Ambulance Service in 1983 as a trainee ambulanceman.
 He qualified twelve months later and in 1993 became a State Registered Paramedic, delivering high quality care in accident & emergency treatment and as the ambulance service developed, he became well equipped to deal with all trauma and medical emergencies.
-With over thirty seven year’s service as a health care clinician he has dealt with all aspects of emergency care and understands the practical application of first aid.
+With over thirty nine year’s service as a health care clinician he has dealt with all aspects of emergency care and understands the practical application of first aid.
 As a Paramedic he has witnessed how few people have the basic skills that can easily contribute to the saving of life and promoting recovery.
 He teaches basic life support with a passion and has practiced these, advanced life support techniques and airway management in real life situations.

 Our courses are taught in a relaxed manner, both in a theory and practical way, using a variety of training aids, giving confidence that ensures the relevant treatment can be applied effectively, when it is needed.
 David knows what works and can explain aspects from his experience on the road as well as in the classroom.
 “It’s all very well practicing in a comfortable and warm room on manikins, we aim to give you the confidence to apply the training in real situations, on real people.
 After all, that’s what First Aid is all about!”